cme212/course/notes/lecture-06/specifications.md

  * @return   An index into array _a_ or -1.
  */
 ```
-In the above specification, we've used `@a` in our Doxygen-style comments to emphasize the parameters within each statement.
+In the above specification, we've used `_a_` in our Doxygen-style comments to emphasize the parameters within each statement.

 But this isn't complete! `binary_search` assumes a number of things about it's inputs.
 These are preconditions -- statements about the inputs that must be true before the function is even called.
 An obvious precondition restricts the values of `n` that are allowed:
 ```c++